SurajKhadri/Loan-Risk-Analysis-Using-EDA/README.md

-# Loan-Risk-Analysis-Using-EDA
-Introduction
+Introduction:
-This assignment aims to give you an idea of applying EDA in a real business scenario.
-In this assignment, apart from applying the techniques that you have learnt in the EDA module, you will also develop a basic understanding of risk analytics in banking and financial services and understand how data is used to minimise the risk of losing money while lending to customers.
+This assignment provides practical application of Exploratory Data Analysis (EDA) in a real business context.
+It aims to develop an understanding of risk analytics in banking and financial services, focusing on minimizing the risk of financial loss while lending to customers.

-Business Understanding
+Business Understanding:
-The loan providing companies find it hard to give loans to the people due to their insufficient or non-existent credit history.
-Because of that, some consumers use it to their advantage by becoming a defaulter.
-Suppose you work for a consumer finance company which specialises in lending various types of loans to urban customers.
-You have to use EDA to analyse the patterns present in the data.
-This will ensure that the applicants capable of repaying the loan are not rejected.

-When the company receives a loan application, the company has to decide for loan approval based on the applicant’s profile.
-Two types of risks are associated with the bank’s decision:

-If the applicant is likely to repay the loan, then not approving the loan results in a loss of business to the company

-If the applicant is not likely to repay the loan, i.e. he/she is likely to default, then approving the loan may lead to a financial loss for the company.

-The data given below contains the information about the loan application at the time of applying for the loan.
-It contains two types of scenarios:

-The client with payment difficulties: he/she had late payment more than X days on at least one of the first Y instalments of the loan in our sample,

-All other cases: All other cases when the payment is paid on time.

-When a client applies for a loan, there are four types of decisions that could be taken by the client/company):
+Working for a consumer finance company specializing in lending to urban customers, the challenge is to assess loan applications effectively.
+The company faces the dilemma of approving loans to applicants with insufficient credit history, risking defaults, or rejecting potentially viable applicants.
+The data provides insights into payment patterns and applicant profiles, categorizing clients into those with payment difficulties and those who pay on time.

+Decision Scenarios:
+Four possible decisions arise during loan applications:

-Approved: The Company has approved loan Application
+Approved: The company approves the loan application.

-Cancelled: The client cancelled the application sometime during approval.
-Either the client changed her/his mind about the loan or in some cases due to a higher risk of the client, he received worse pricing which he did not want.
+Cancelled: The client cancels the application, sometimes due to changed circumstances or unfavorable pricing.

-Refused: The company had rejected the loan (because the client does not meet their requirements etc.).
+Refused: The company rejects the loan due to client's non-compliance with requirements.

-Unused offer:  Loan has been cancelled by the client but at different stages of the process.
+Unused Offer: The client cancels the loan at different stages of the process.

-In this case study, you will use EDA to understand how consumer attributes and loan attributes influence the tendency to default.

-Business Objectives
+Business Objectives:
-This case study aims to identify patterns which indicate if a client has difficulty paying their instalments which may be used for taking actions such as denying the loan, reducing the amount of loan, lending (to risky applicants) at a higher interest rate, etc. This will ensure that the consumers capable of repaying the loan are not rejected.
-Identification of such applicants using EDA is the aim of this case study.

-In other words, the company wants to understand the driving factors (or driver variables) behind loan default, i.e. the variables which are strong indicators of default.
-The company can utilise this knowledge for its portfolio and risk assessment.

-To develop your understanding of the domain, you are advised to independently research a little about risk analytics - understanding the types of variables and their significance should be enough.
+The primary objective is to identify patterns indicating payment difficulties.
+These patterns will inform strategic decisions such as loan denial, reduced loan amounts, or higher interest rates for riskier applicants.
+By understanding the driving factors behind loan default, the company aims to avoid rejecting credit-worthy applicants.
+This case study employs EDA to recognize variables strongly indicative of default, aiding the company's portfolio management and risk assessment strategies.
+Prior research in risk analytics is encouraged to enhance domain understanding.